Lowery05/azure-iot-sdk-node/security/tpm/devdoc/tpm.md

 The endorsementKey will be queried.
 The endorsementKey will be hashed utilizing SHA256.
-The resultant digest will be bin32 encoded in conformance with the `RFC4648` specification.
+The resultant digest will be base 32 encoded in conformance with the `RFC4648` specification.
 The resultant string will have terminating `=` characters removed. **]**

 **SRS_NODE_TPM_SECURITY_CLIENT_06_005: [** Any errors from interacting with the TPM hardware will cause an SecurityDeviceError to be returned in the err parameter of the callback. **]**